ARPA-SIMC/CRITERIA3D/agrolib/soilFluxes3D/README.md

 ## Authors
 - Fausto Tomei      ftomei@arpae.it
+- Gabriele Antolini
+- Antonio Volta
 - Alberto Pistocchi
-- Gabriele Antolini gantolini@arpae.it
-- marco Bittelli    marco.bittelli@unibo.it
+- Marco Bittelli

+## License
+SoilFluxes3D has been developed under contract issued by [ARPAE Hydro-Meteo-Climate Service](https://github.com/ARPA-SIMC), Emilia-Romagna, Italy.
+The library is released under the the terms of the GNU LGPL license.

 ## References
 [Development and testing of a physically based, three-dimensional model of surface and subsurface hydrology](http://www.sciencedirect.com/science/article/pii/S0309170809001754)